 While baptists like to talk about baptism as a testimony of personal faith, infant baptists point out that the Bible never does that.
 You are not active in baptism, but passive.
 Baptism is received.
 It is administered by the church in the name of God.
-Therefore infants baptists see baptism as an act of God in which He gives His promises to the person being baptised.
+Therefore infants baptists see baptism as an act of God in which He gives His promises to the person being baptized.
 Of course, God can give his promises to children as well as to adults.

-Jesus gave the command to baptise
+Jesus gave the command to baptize